TLDR

 Cons

-- Smaller vendor directory than established platforms
+- Smaller ecosystem than an established marketplace

-- No free tier — requires upfront purchase
+- No free tier

 Common Questions About The Knot